 - Pinterest logos (board picture + profile picture)

 - YouTube profile picture

-The created we create for free with Hatchful by Shopify.
+The logo we created for free with Hatchful by Shopify.

-Additional formats, such as business cards or email signatures aren't offered by Hatchful at the moment.
-We were also disappointed to see that no options are provided for exporting the logo as a scalable vector graphic, in order to enlarge or reduce the logo's size without suffering any loss of quality.
-This is important should you want to print your logo on t-shirts or posters.
+Hatchful doesn't offer other formats, like business cards or email signatures at the moment.
+We were also disappointed that it isn't possible to export logos as scalable vector graphics, in order to enlarge or reduce the logo's size without suffering any loss of quality.
+This is important for printing logos on t-shirts or posters.

-Unfortunately, Hatchful isn't very forthcoming concerning the legal status of logos its users create.
-Paid logo makers generally transfer all commercial and non-commercial rights to the logos their users dream up when purchasing a subscription or the logo itself.
-Of course, it seems that you should be able to use the logo you've created with Hatchful as much as you like (after all, the platform is targeted at ecommerce operators), however, we found the following in Hatchful's terms of service:
+Unfortunately, Hatchful isn't very clear about the legal status of logos.
+Paid logo makers generally transfer all commercial and non-commercial logo rights to users when they purchase a subscription or the logo.
+Of course, it seems that you're able to use your Hatchful logo as much as you like (after all, the platform is targeted at ecommerce operators), however, we found the following in Hatchful's terms of service:

 We found a few issues in Hatchful's terms of service.